 Consider the following questions…

-- Are you interested in HONEST REVIEWS of streaming tv service providers like Sling TV, DirecTV Now, Hulu Plus Live TV, PlayStation Vue, YouTube TV, etc?
+- Are you interested in HONEST REVIEWS of streaming tv service providers like Sling TV, AT&T Now, Fubo TV, Philo TV, Hulu Plus Live TV, Pluto TV, or YouTube TV, etc?

 - Would you like a Step-by-Step Guide on How to Stream Live TV so it can be super easy?